InfiMed-ORBIT: Aligning LLMs on Open-Ended Complex Tasks via Rubric-Based Incremental Training: More Experiment Details and Results

-To clarify the terminology in the accompanying table: 'API Model' denotes closed-source models that were evaluated via their respective APIs, whereas 'Local Model' indicates open-source models that were deployed and evaluated on our local infrastructure.
-It is critical to note that, to maintain a consistent methodology, the fine-grained scoring for all evaluation results presented in the main text was conducted uniformly by a single tool: GPT-4.1~\cite{achiam2023gpt}.
+Our evaluation setup builds on the HealthBench framework~\cite{arora2025healthbench}, extending it to enable high-throughput, batched inference for locally hosted model families.
+To guarantee strict reproducibility, Tab.~\ref{tab:evaluation model_config} details the precise decoding parameters used for each model lineage.
+For the Qwen series and related open-source baselines, we employ a low-temperature sampling strategy to reduce stochastic variation in generations, whereas proprietary API-based models follow the default HealthBench settings without modification.

+In Table~\ref{tab:evaluation model_config}, ``API model'' denotes proprietary models evaluated through commercial provider APIs, while ``Local model'' refers to open-source checkpoints deployed on our own infrastructure.
+Unless specified otherwise, fine-grained scoring in the main text is conducted via GPT-4.1~\cite{achiam2023gpt}, whereas local evaluators are reserved for rapid development and ablation sweeps.

+\textbf{Evaluator Configurations and Prompt Optimization.} All GPT-4.1-graded results in the main paper are anchored to a fixed snapshot ID to ensure deterministic evaluation.
+Each complete HealthBench-Hard evaluation encompasses approximately 1,000 cases with an average of 12 rubrics per case, translating to $\sim$12,000 unique judge evaluations per run.
+To optimize throughput and minimize token overhead, we batch up to 8 rubrics per case into a single unified prompt, compressing the sequence to $\sim$2,500 total API requests per evaluation pass.
+Under this protocol, a full evaluation cycle finishes within 35--50 minutes.

+\textbf{Evaluator Stability and Variance Analysis.} To verify the empirical stability of the judge-mediated evaluation framework under stochastic sampling, we execute the GPT-4.1 grading protocol on \emph{InfiMed-ORBIT-4B (2k)} across three independent trials with identical hyperparameters.
+The aggregate HealthBench-Hard score exhibits a strict standard deviation of $0.42$ (mean: $27.4$, range: $26.8$--$27.7$).
+This negligible variance confirms that a single evaluation pass provides sufficient statistical reliability and does not introduce systemic bias or artificial inflation to the reported baselines.

+\textbf{Local Evaluator Infrastructure.} For developmental iterations and the comprehensive judge sweep detailed in Appendix~\ref{app:judge_sweep}, we employ the open-source GPT-OSS-120B-middle model as a local evaluator.
+The model is deployed across an NVIDIA H800 cluster utilizing 4-way tensor parallelism (TP=4) with FP8 quantization for the KV cache.
+The inference engine is configured with a maximum sequence length of 16,384 tokens and a maximum batch capacity of 65,536 tokens.
+This local infrastructure achieves an evaluation throughput of approximately $7.0$ cases per second, providing a tenfold acceleration compared to the commercial API pipeline and facilitating extensive scaling analyses.